This is the perfect post for all of you aspiring portrait and fashion photographers because there’s one thing that you can’t do without: models.

 My website is called Expert Photography and you can see it here: http://www.expertphotography.com/ as well as my fan page here: http://www.facebook.com/ExpertPhotography and twitter here: http://twitter.com/#!/PhotoJosh

-If you’re interested, then I can go into this in further detail with you.
+If you’re interested, I can go into this in further detail with you.

 What to watch out for…

 I’ve actually written all about how to work with a model in this post here, which should really help you out when the time comes.
-More than anything though, be professional, and don’t push the limits of the model.
+More than anything, be professional and don’t push the limits of the model.